-- will have a positive impact on the above figures.
-For the impact of the role to be fully realised we need to involve the Cultural Ambassador from the start of a fact find process to ideally remove the need for a formal procedure. to attract and train more Cultural Ambassadors. in line with the NHS People Plan we should adopt NHSEI toolkits upon their introduction to support this area of action.
-Relative likelihood of staff accessing non-mandatory training •
+- early evidence suggests that the Cultural Ambassador role introduced this year will have a positive impact on the above figures.
+For the impact of the role to be fully realised we need to involve the Cultural Ambassador from the start of a fact find process to ideally remove the need for a formal procedure. - in line with the NHS People Plan we should adopt NHSEI toolkits upon their introduction to support this area of action.

-- •

-- •

-- (4)
+Relative likelihood of staff accession.

+Relative likelihood of staff accessing non-mandatory training and CPD (4)

-- The data shows that BAME staff are 1.5 times more likely than where staff to access non mandatory training.
-This is a reversal on the 2009 figures, where White staff were 2.4 times more likely than BAME staff to access non-mandatory training.
+• The data shows that BAME staff are 1.5 times more likely than White staff to access non mandatory training.
+This is a reversal on the 2019 figures, where White staff were 2.4 times more likely than BAME staff to access non-mandatory training.

-• In the WRES annual report NHS England noted that organisations are still not keeping accurate and up-to-date records of non-mandatory training.
+In the WRES annual report NHS England noted that organisations are still not keeping accurate and up-to-date records of non-mandatory training.
 However, this indicator is still a useful proxy for understanding the level of fairness by which staff are treated when it comes to non-mandatory training and CPD.